andresterba/waybar-issues/README.md

 * Create a **Personal access token** with scope `repo` [here](https://github.com/settings/tokens).

+* As GitHub considers every PR as an issues, you will see the amount of your issues **and** PRs.

 ## Waybar

 Add a custom module to your waybar config eg.